OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 #### Remediation

-If not strictly required, be sure that your IPC does not have the `android:exported="true"` value in the `AndroidManifest.xml` file nor an `<intent-filter>`, as otherwise this allows all other apps on Android to communicate and invoke it.
+If not strictly required, be sure that your IPC component element does not have the `android:exported="true"` value in the `AndroidManifest.xml` file nor an `<intent-filter>`, to prevent all other apps on Android from being able to interact with it.

 If an Intent is only broadcast/received in the same application, `LocalBroadcastManager` can be used so that, by design, other apps cannot receive the broadcast message.
 This reduces the risk of leaking sensitive information. `LocalBroadcastManager.sendBroadcast().
 BroadcastReceivers` should make use of the `android:permission` attribute, as otherwise any other application can invoke them. `Context.sendBroadcast(intent, receiverPermission);` can be used to specify permissions a receiver needs to be able to read the broadcast<sup>[11]</sup>.